 The lightest daypacks only have one main compartment and flimsier shoulder straps, whereas most full-featured and comfortable packs weigh considerably more.

 We opt for the middle ground.
-We like backpacks with at least one external zipped pocket and lightly padded shoulder straps, but otherwise prioritise weight and packability over features.
+We like backpacks with at least one external zipped pocket and comfortable shoulder straps, but otherwise prioritise weight and packability over features.

 Here are the features to consider when choosing a packable travel backpack:

-- Capacity – We find 20 litres is plenty of space for a fleece, water bottle, snacks and Kindle.
-We can even usually fit in both our laptops (15 and 11 inches) in neoprene cases (although we don’t recommend doing this too often in unpadded bags).
+- Capacity – We find 16 to 20 litres is plenty of space for a fleece, water bottle, snacks, and Kindle.
+We can even usually fit in both our laptops (16 and 13 inches) in neoprene cases (although we don’t recommend doing this too often in unpadded bags).

 - Weight – The lighter, the better.
 We prefer under 250g (8.5oz).
 If you want ultralight, there are packs under 100g (3.5oz).